hkabbech/DeepHicIntegrator/README.md

 # DeepHicIntegrator

-This tool permits the interpolation of a Hi-C matrix with one or several histone marks.
+This tool permits the integration of a Hi-C matrix with one or several histone marks by interpolating in the latent space of an Autoencoder.

 ## Installation